Thinking about taking on the Korean language as your next language to learn? If so, you may be wondering, “Is Korean

 The sentence structure can be as simple as just a single word.
 That means that you can start making sentences immediately after learning Hangeul.

 Korean grammar can get complicated because of honorifics and speech levels since these are engrained in Korean culture.
 However, you don’t need to spend a lot of time on them at first.
 Just get the basics down and note the speech levels as you go.
-Usually learning the formal speech levels is the easiest for conjugating Korean verbs.
+Usually, learning the formal speech levels is the easiest for conjugating Korean verbs.
 If you’d like to learn more about Korean conjugation, here’s where to go.

 Is it hard to learn Korean words?

 The word families in the language make it fast to learn a lot of vocabulary centered around a specific topic.
-If you’re wondering if Korean or Chinese is harder to learn, one important factor to consider is the lack of tones and clear pronunciation rules can also make learning how to pronounce Korean correctly quicker than the pronunciation of another language, such as Chinese or French.
+If you’re wondering if Korean or Chinese is harder to learn, one important factor to consider is the lack of tones and clear pronunciation rules can also make learning how to pronounce Korean correctly quicker than the pronunciation of another language, such as French or Chinese language.

 But while there are some advantages that can make Korean a quick language to learn, there are also reasons why it could take you a long time.
 We’ve laid many of them out above, such as your native language is among the reasons.